matthewdardet/example-blog-jekyll/posts/01-Intro.md

 |--------------------------------|--------|-------|
 | One Lagged Cycle Predictor     |   226  |  312  |
 | Two Lagged Cycle Predictors    |   247  |  291  |

+These predictions are quite a bit different than those obtained from Norpoth's electoral cycle model.
+Why might that be?
+Well, for one the utility of including an intercept in these models is somewhat suspect; for example, if the vote for the GOP candidate in a state is 0 in 2020, we might reasonable expect the vote for the GOP candidate in a state in 2024 to be 0 as well.
+Including an intercept estimated from a model that pools states together may result in dramatically different predictions than models that only estimate 2024 vote using a weigthed sum of 2020 and 2016 votes.